As we all adjust to social distancing while the city battles the spread of the coronavirus, you may be wondering about the best way to stay active.

 You won't just be getting in shape, you'll be enjoying the outdoors to boot:

 From south to north, here's where to find the best:

 Although practically the entire park is filled with stairs, one of the longest series (150-plus stairs) starts at 120th Street and Morningside Avenue and goes all the way up to Morningside Drive.

-Although you'll find plenty of stairs at either end of this long park–near 131st Street as well as on 141st Street–the most scenic option is to take the stairs at 135th Street and St. Nicholas Avenue and run straight up to St. Nicholas Terrace.
+Although you'll find plenty of stairs at either end of this long park–near 131st Street as well as on 141st Street–the most scenic are the stairs at 135th Street and St. Nicholas Avenue that lead straight up to St. Nicholas Terrace.